jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Emus and kangaroos cannot walk backwards, and are on the Australian coat of arms for that reason.
+⚡<!-- FUNFACT --> Fun fact: If done perfectly, a rubix cube combination can be solved in 17 turns.

 </div>